Vlasenkon/22IDEX-Firmware/README.md

   - **stop**  – Removed the toolchangeretruction.g macro call.
   - **resume** – Added filter activation.
 Added a check for whether the temperature is set; if not, the user is prompted to enter it.
 Removed the entoolchangeretruction.g macro call.
   - **cancel** – Added filter deactivation.
 Added an option to reset the temperature.
 Made Hepafan thermodependent.
 Added M84 XYU command.
   - **baseload** – Fixed the bug.
 The temperature is no longer reset when the printer is paused.
+Added heater fault check before extrusion.
   - **filament-error** – Added filament change.
   - **networktest** – Changed M552 I0 S1 to M552 I0 P0.0.0.0 S1.
 Added custom network name.
 Added test Ethernet to PC.
   - **nozzlewipe** – Fixed the bug. toolchangeretruction.g is now only called when printing.
 Added temperature check before extrusion.
+Added heater fault check before extrusion.
   - **tfree0** – toolchangeretruction.g is now only called when printing.
   - **tfree1** – toolchangeretruction.g is now only called when printing.
   - **baseunload** –The temperature is no longer reset when the printer is paused.